 4. Hans W. Frei, The Eclipse of Biblical Narrative: A Study in Eighteenth and Nineteenth Century Hermeneutics (New Haven: Yale University Press, 1974).

-Ironically, students of the development of post-Reformation hermeneutics recognized that this distance made apparent between church teaching and the Bible’s theology led to the separation and fragmentation of biblical studies into biblical theology and dogmatic (or systematic) theology, as we will see below.
+Ironically, students of the development of post-reformational hermeneutics recognized that this distance made apparent between church teaching and the Bible’s theology led to the separation and fragmentation of biblical studies into biblical theology and dogmatic (or systematic) theology, as we will see below.

 5. Johann Philipp Gabler, “An Oration on the Proper Distinction Between Biblical and Dogmatic Theology and the Specific Objectives of Each” (1787), in Old Testament Theology: Flowering and Future, ed. and trans.
 Ben C. Ollenburger (Winona Lake, IN: Eisenbrauns, 2004), 497–506.